 Metropolis: Suite I (The Chase) (EP)

-Janelle’s Monáe’s first official release was this EP, the initial part of a proposed seven part Metropolis suite.
+Janelle’s Monáe’s first official release was this EP, the initial part of a proposed seven-part Metropolis suite.
 The original edition had five tracks, but a 2008 special edition also included ‘Mr President’ and a cover of Charlie Chaplin’s ‘Smile’.
-It’s a fascinating first effort – a lot of Monáe’s ideas already feel fully formed and compelling, but like a lot of EPs it doesn’t do its job as well as a full album and it’s not as essential as her full length albums.
+It’s a fascinating first effort – a lot of Monáe’s ideas already feel fully formed and compelling, but like a lot of EPs it doesn’t do its job as well as a full album and it’s not as essential as her full-length albums.

-Her song-writing doesn’t feel fully developed either – ‘Sincerely, Jane’ is my favourite song here.
+Monáe’s songwriting doesn’t feel fully developed either – ‘Sincerely, Jane’ is my favourite song here.
 The most memorable track is the opening ‘The March of the Wolfmasters’, which spells out the Metropolis plot:

 Good morning cyber-boys and cyber-girls,